tels7ar/FreezerTempMonitor/README.md

 Written for a Wemos D1 esp8266 board, but will run with any esp8266-based board with small modifications.

-Uses the adafruit.io mqtt service for data collection and iftt for alerting.
+Uses the adafruit.io mqtt service for data collection and ifttt for alerting.

 Power is supplied via the micro-usb connector on the D1 mini board, so you can power this with any usb cable.